Scramjet911/Blog/_posts/2020-09-16-progenitor.md

 title: "Just an Intro"
 categories:
     - Experience
-    - Web Dev
+    - Web Development
 tags:
     - websites
+# layout: splash
+header :
+    overlay_image : /assets/images/basic_header.jpg
+    overlay_filter : 0.2
+excerpt : Experience is the name everyone gives to their mistakes.  <cite>Oscar Wilde</cite>
+sidebar:
+    nav : web_dev
 ---

 <strong>It all began with winning a coding competition.</strong> You see, I love solving problems, so naturally I took a liking to competitive coding.

-It was prize of the competition that surprised me, usually you get money or coupons (I hate those...) but this time it was different.
+It was the prize of the competition that surprised me, usually you get money or coupons (I hate those...) but this time it was different.
 We got to do an open source project of our choice under the guidance of a mentor they provided.
 Working on small projects was nothing new to me, but getting the guidance of someone actually experienced in the field was really amazing.

 So, I teamed up with 3 others and decided on the topic.
 The project we decided on was a website that helps Coders by providing a platform for discussion, finding resources and articles, chatting with others and with coding events they could participate in.